gkong88/InsightProjectWithDoteShopping/config/README.md

 ## Loading config files

 Run loads_config.sh to load all kafka (and related services) config files into their default locations for confluent kafka.

+#TODO:
+    for handoff, write a script that generates ALL topics used with the corrent number of partitions needed.